- Courses & Students

 Further your Knowledge

-Circle members have access to global scholars and practitioners through our quarterly “Family Enterprise Insights” Series on relevant topics including estate planning, ethics in family business, running a family meeting, governance and more.
+Circle members have access to global scholars and practitioners through our “Family Enterprise Insights” Series on relevant topics including estate planning, ethics in family business, running a family meeting, governance and more.
 Throughout the year, members receive compelling articles, podcast recommendations, and exclusive invites to join in-person and online webinars with Q & A access to professors and professionals.
 Alumni Circle members can audit Family Business Program courses year round.
 Members are encouraged to suggest topics and contribute to programming.

 Expand your Network